ethereum/consensus-specs/specs/phase0/fork-choice.md

     # Check if parent block's node exists at block.slot-1
     # Check for parent block's node only if current block is not genesis/anchor block
-    # FIXME: This only checks for the genesis block.
-Instead, allow for arbitrary anchor block.
+    # NOTE: This only checks if ``block`` is the genesis block.
+Arbitrary anchor block capability
+    # is not implemented yet.
     if block.slot > 0:
         parent_block_node_slot = Slot(block.slot - 1)
         parent_block_node_key = get_block_slot_key(block.parent_root, parent_block_node_slot)